 Antiphospholipid syndrome (APS) is an autoimmune disorder characterized by the production of antiphospholipid antibodies (aPLs), which are associated with thrombosis and adverse pregnancy outcomes (65).
-The primary aPLs identified in APS anticardiolipin antibodies (aCLs), lupus are anticoagulant (LA), and anti-\beta2-glycoprotein I antibodies (a\beta2GPI).
-These antibodies can disrupt reproductive processes bv affecting oocvte development, embryo morphology, uterine receptivity, and decidualization, thereby potentially leading to subfertility (66-68).
+The primary aPLs identified in APS anticardiolipin antibodies are (aCLs). lupus anticoagulant (LA), and anti-\beta2-glycoprotein I antibodies (a\beta 2GPI).
+These antibodies can disrupt reproductive affecting processes bv oocvte embryo development, morphology, uterine receptivity, and decidualization, thereby potentially leading to subfertility (66-68).

 Diagnostic criteria for APS are divided into clinical and laboratory categories.
 Clinically, APS is indicated by vascular thrombosis or specific pregnancy complications, such as fetal death post-10 weeks, preterm delivery before 34 weeks' gestation, or three or more consecutive miscarriages prior to 10 weeks of gestation.
-Laboratory criteria for APS include the detection of lupus anticoagulant (LA) in plasma, measured twice, 12 weeks apart; anticardiolipin antibody levels in plasma exceeding 40 GPL or MPL, or above the 99th percentile, measured twice, 12 weeks apart; or anti- $\beta$ 2 glycoprotein-I antibody levels in plasma above the 99th percentile, also measured twice, 12 weeks apart.
+Laboratory criteria for APS include the detection of lupus anticoagulant (LA) in plasma, measured twice, 12 weeks apart; anticardiolipin antibody levels in plasma exceeding 40 GPL or MPL, or above the 99th percentile, measured twice, 12 weeks apart; or anti- β 2 glycoprotein-I antibody levels in plasma above the 99th percentile, also measured twice, 12 weeks apart.
 A diagnosis of APS requires meeting at least one clinical and one laboratory criterion (68).